How to Get Around Las Vegas Without a Car [Ultimate Guide]

 These are highly convenient if you don’t mind staying at an off-Strip hotel.
-Some of these hotels are not very far of the Strip and represent a good value if you’re on a budget.
+Some of these hotels are not very far from the Strip and represent a good value if you’re on a budget.
 You can read my article about off-Strip hotels that don’t charge resort fees here to learn more.

 Las Vegas Free Hotel Shuttles

 Several of the bigger off-Strip hotels in town offer free shuttle services over to the Strip.
-The reason for this is that these shuttles are set up to run from one hotel-casino to another hotel-casino owned by the same company.
+The reason for this is that these shuttles are set up to run from one resort to another hotel-casino owned by the same company.

-Still, if you’re staying at one of these hotels you’ll probably want to visit these casinos on the Strip anyway and from there you’ll be able to check out and enjoy all the nearby properties and attractions.
+Still, if you’re staying at one of these hotels, you’ll probably want to visit these casinos on the Strip anyway, and from there, you’ll be able to check out and enjoy all the nearby properties and attractions.

 Here are the hotels with free Strip shuttles.
-Note: These shuttles are generally just for hotel guests and no luggage is allowed on board.
+Note: These shuttles are generally just for hotel guests, and no luggage is allowed on board.